Gobot1234/steam.py/docs/ext/commands/api.rst

 These events function similar to `the regular events <https://steampy.rtfd.io/en/latest/api.html#event-reference>`_, except they are custom to the command extension module.

-.. autofunction:: Bot.on_command_error
+.. autofunction:: steam.ext.commands.Bot.on_command_error

-.. autofunction:: Bot.on_command
+.. autofunction:: .Bot.on_command

-.. autofunction:: Bot.on_command_completion
+.. autofunction:: commands.Bot.on_command_completion

 Command